alextes/knowledge/ask-ljharb-anything.md

 * Should you lock dependencies on my app or module?
 (3)
 * Can I require relative to the project root to shorten the path?
 (2)
 * How can I build configurable modules (1)
+* When should you use sync methods over async alternatives?
+(1)